-Tory rebels warn Johnson double by-election defeat will pile on pressure
+Tory rebels issue warning to Boris Johnson as MPs brace for by-election ‘disaster’

 A senior Tory MP – pointing to the “enormous majority” in the Devon seat – told The Independent: “To lose it by one would be a disaster.
 It will be the scale of defeat [in Wakefield] that will be really telling”.

 Another Conservative MP agreed, saying: “The scale of the results is important.
-If we lose Wakefield by a lot and Tiverton by a few thousand, people will think ‘bloody hell’.”
+If we lose Wakefield by a lot and Tiverton by a few thousand people will think, bloody hell.”

 Reflecting on Mr Johnson, one Tory representing a red-wall constituency told The Independent: “Losing both by-elections will increase the pressure.
 There will be a loss of authority.